Kalmia angustifolia

-Kalmia angustifolia is a flowering shrub in the family Ericaceae, commonly known as sheep laurel.
-It is distributed in eastern North America from Ontario and Quebec south to Virginia.
-It grows commonly in dry habitats in the boreal forest, and may become dominant over large areas after fire or logging.
+Kalmia angustifolia is a flowering shrub in the family Ericaceae, commonly known by various names including sheep laurel, wicky, and dwarf laurel.
+It is distributed in eastern North America from Ontario and Quebec south to Virginia, while the southern subspecies K. angustifolia ssp. carolina grows as far south as Georgia.
+It grows commonly in dry habitats in the boreal forest, and is also found in drier areas of peat bogs, or pocosins.
+It may become dominant over large areas after fire or logging.
 Like many plant species of infertile habitats it has evergreen leaves and mycorrhizal associations with fungi.
-It is also found in drier area of peat bogs.

 Description

-The attractive small, deep crimson-pink flowers are produced in early summer.
+The attractive, small, deep crimson-pink flowers are produced in early summer.
 Each has five sepals, with a corolla of five fused petals, and ten stamens fused to the corolla.
-They are pollinated by bumble bees and solitary bees.
+They are pollinated by bumblebees and solitary bees.
 Each mature capsule contains about 180 seeds.

 In the wild the plant may vary in height from 15–90 cm.
 New shoots arise from dormant buds on buried rhizomes.
 This process is stimulated by fire.
 The narrow evergreen leaves, pale on the underside, have a tendency to emerge from the stem in groups of three.
 The Latin specific epithet angustifolia means "narrow-leaved".
 A peculiarity of the plant is that clusters of leaves usually terminate the woody stem, for the flowers grow in whorls or in clusters below the stem apex.